HOW WE DECIDED

 As we mentioned above, you won’t see the name “Serta” anywhere on this mattress, but Beautyrest is a product of Serta-Simmons.
 Additionally, while this particular model is not featured at any hotels that we’re aware of, it does bear a striking resemblance to many of the other hotel mattresses we’ve seen from Serta.

-About IDLE Sleep Hybrid: There are relatively few flippable mattresses on the market, but IDLE Sleep makes some of the best.
-Their flagship mattress not only has coils, but also comes in both a Medium or Luxury Firm.
+The IDLE Sleep flagship mattress not only has coils, but also comes in both a Medium or Luxury Firm.
 Overall, the bed has a soft, comfortable feel, but you can still tell that it has plenty of support thanks to the coils.

 There was some legwork involved in the making of this list.
 We started by going hotel by hotel and tried to learn as much as we could about their respective mattress.
 In some cases we had to call customer service just to figure out whether a bed had coils or not.
 We then compared each bed to a mattress that we’ve reviewed in the past.